napalm23zero/ultimate-typescript-nestjs-api-template/docs/en-us/dockerfiles.md

 - **backend.Dockerfile**: Builds the NestJS backend environment.
 It installs the necessary tools (like the NestJS CLI) and prepares the container to serve the backend API on port 3000.
 This is where the magic of the API development happens.
 - **mysql.Dockerfile**: It configures a standard MySQL server for development use, exposing port 3306 for database interactions.
 - **redis.Dockerfile**: This one handles **Redis**, a powerful in-memory data store, often used for caching.
 It sets up Redis to be ready for fast lookups and caching, making your development faster and smoother.
-- **mongo.Dockerfile**: The latest addition, **MongoDB**, which handles NoSQL database interactions.
+- **mongo.Dockerfile**: This is **MongoDB**, which handles NoSQL database interactions.
 It's built to run MongoDB and expose port 27017.

 ### 3. `.env`